Danusyasundaravel/Generative-learning-models/README.md

 ## Repository Structure

 - `data/`: Contains the raw and preprocessed budget speech text data.
-- `notebooks/`: Jupyter notebooks for text preprocessing, topic modeling, and visualizing the elbow curve.
+- `notebooks/`: python file with text preprocessing, topic modeling, and visualizing the elbow curve.
 - `results/`: Contains the results of the topic modeling and the elbow curve image.
 - `README.md`: Project overview and instructions.
 - `requirements.txt`: List of Python packages required to run the code.